 What?
-Money doesn’t go on trees?
-We all probably spent the end of 2018 in numerous budget meetings.
+Money doesn’t grow on trees?
+We all probably spent the end of each year in numerous budget meetings.
 Now we need to put all that planning to work.
 Do you need to evaluate changing a vendor this year?
 Did you end up wasting money on promotional items that you are stuck with now?
 Did you plan for any uh-oh budget moments?
 Stay on top of your finances by making your budget check-in a more regular part of your routine.

 3. Improve Technology Usage – mobile, automation, social media

 Oh, technology!
 It seems that every other event marketing article has something written about using technology better.
 We don’t mean to be cliché, but the fact of the matter is, technology for the event space is improving quickly and every successful event marketer knows they need to stay ahead of the game.
 Integrating technology doesn’t have to be expensive, it might actually save you money.
 Pick one area where you can improve and dive into getting it implemented this year.

 Nowadays, there are so many ways to track and improve your event performance with data.
 If you are already measuring your performance, stop dreading the data and reports, and see what insights you can glean from it!
 If you don’t even know where to begin with integrating measurement into your event programs, this would be a great year to get started.